 What are online classes?

 Online classes are, as implied by the name, classes that take place at least partially over the internet.
 A textbook may be required, but many of the reading materials can be accessed online, as can assignments and exams.
 These classes have adapted in such a way that all communication between professors and students can be done over email, in forums, or on video chats; there is no need for a professor to host office hours or for students to drive to campus for an in-person meeting.
-With webcams or slideshows, professors can present their lectures live or recorded.
+With webcams or slideshows professors can present their lectures live or recorded.
 They can require students to use restricted browsers on test day or take exams live on camera.
 Students can communicate with each other via live chat, forums, and email.

-Online classes are attractive to students, too.
-In fact, some five to eight million students took at least one in 2012.
+Online classes are quite attractive to students.
+In fact, some 5.8 million students took at least one in 2014.
 Students aren’t required to be on campus at any specific time, which allows them to log on from anywhere, whether they’re at home, on a break at work, or on vacation.
 Some classes even allow them to log on at any time of day.
 Furthermore, some online classes may be self-paced, making them a particularly good choice for students who are busy working, raising children, or fulfilling other obligations.

 How do I earn college credit for an online class?